 Eligibility Criteria (UG & PG) of Agricultural Science

-The eligibility criteria defined for the admission to the agricultural science courses is different as for the different colleges and different degree levels.
+The eligibility criteria defined for admission to the agricultural science courses are different for the different colleges and different degree levels.

 For undergraduate Agricultural Science Courses

 The applicants are required to complete their 10+2 or equivalent education from an established educational institution in the country.

 They must obtain at least 55 percent aggregate in their class 12 to get admission in a good college.

 The candidates are required to complete their graduation in a related field from a recognised institution in the country.

 They must obtain at least 45-50 percent aggregate in their graduation and will also be required to sit through several entrance exams.

 Admission to the courses of agricultural sciences can either take place depending on the entrance exams that are conducted at the national, state or university level or can also be done by qualifying for the merit list as per the cut-off decided by the university depending on your scores of 10+2 or equivalent certificate.
 The following are some of the entrance exams that are carried out in the country to accept students at different universities for their agricultural courses.

 ICAR AIEEA (All India Entrance Examination for Admission): This is a national-level entrance test that is conducted to proceed with the admission of students in various agricultural programs offered at different universities.

 KEAM (Kerala Engineering, Agriculture and Medical): This is an entrance exam that is conducted in Kerala state to select the candidates for the Agricultural Engineering programs in the state universities.